 The Background--Musical Interests, Almeda Riddle

 In the early 20th century a different stream of collectors—such as the composer Ralph Vaughan Williams and the educator Cecil Sharp—began to find traditional singers in England and collect from them.
 The Australian pianist Percy Granger even used the newly available phonograph to record their singing.
 By the time Sharp came to the Southern Appalachians during the First World War, college and university teachers here were beginning to gather song collections, and increasingly, to make sound recordings.
 In the South these collectors were typically members of a transitional generation born into families with a farming background but personally ambitious for education and a profession.
 They knew of the songs, and collecting helped them mediate their own conflicting allegiances.
 John Lomax was a leading figure among them.
 He wrote a master’s thesis at Harvard on cowboy songs he heard as a boy in Texas and became the first major field collector for the Library of Congress.
-And he opened the lifelong and highly important career of his son Alan.
+And he opened the lifelong and highly important careerd of his son Alan and his daughter Bess Lomax Hawes.
+Recording companies had already by the 1920s discovered niche markets for traditional regional and ethnic music.
+The Lomaxes began to release recordings from the Library of Congress, but immediately after WW II new technologies such as portable magnetic tape recorders increased the number of field recordings and the new long playing disc served to greatly increase the dissemination of traditional musical performances.

 The music proved a key to the ballad form.
 Each stanza holds a speech, action, image, or moment in the story and is bounded by one turn of the tune.
 Each line of verse is sculpted by a musical phrase into a grammatical unit.
 Normally the words for the first phrase of the melody—and often those for the third and even the second—will form one statement, one independent clause.
 The fourth line may be a shorter unit, even just a prepositional phrase, but that late in the stanza, it will be completely intelligible.
 This grammatical structure lets the listener effortlessly comprehend what is being sung.
 It produces the famous simplicity of ballad stanzas.
 We can see and hear this in all of Almeda’s older ballads like “The Banks of Yarrow” (“The Dowie Dens of Yarrow; Child 214): http://web.lyon.edu/wolfcollection/songs/riddlebanks1304.html